philgweber/haf-ec-service/platform/ihv1-sp/README.md

 # IHV Embedded Controller Secure Partition

-An example secure partition reference for independet hardware vendor that uses haf-ec-service.
+An example secure partition reference for independent hardware vendors.

 - `aarch64-paging` for page table management.
 - `aarch64-rt` for the entry point and exception handling.